-The Fund employs as its investment strategy a program of investing in the common stock of companies that are generally within the capitalization range of the underlying index and derivative instruments, which primarily consist of equity index swaps and swaps on exchange-traded funds ("ETFs"), futures contracts, and options on securities, futures contracts, and stock indices.
-While the Fund may write (sell) and purchase swaps, it expects primarily to purchase swaps.
-Swap agreements and futures and options contracts, if used properly, may enable the Fund to meet its objective by increasing the Fund's exposure to the securities included in the underlying index or to securities whose performance is highly correlated to that of the Fund's benchmark.
-The Advisor attempts to consistently apply leverage to increase the Fund's exposure to 150% of the underlying index, and expects to rebalance the Fund's holdings daily to maintain such exposure.
-As a result, the Fund's use of derivatives and the leveraged investment exposure created by such use are expected to be significant.
+Unlike a traditional index fund, the Fund's investment objective is to perform opposite the underlying index, and the Fund generally will not own the securities included in the underlying index.
+Instead, the Fund employs as its investment strategy a program of engaging in short sales of securities included in the underlying index and investing to a significant extent in derivative instruments, which primarily consist of equity index swaps and swaps on exchange-traded funds ("ETFs"), futures contracts, and options on securities, futures contracts, and stock indices.
+The Advisor expects to rebalance the Fund's positions daily to maintain exposure that is opposite to that of the underlying index.
+While the Fund may write (sell) and purchase swaps, it expects primarily to write swaps.
+The Fund's investment in derivatives serves as a substitute for directly selling short each of the securities included in the underlying index and produces inverse exposure to the underlying index.
 Certain of the Fund's derivatives investments may be traded in the overthe-counter ("OTC") market.
-Under normal circumstances, the Fund will invest at least 80% of its net assets, plus any borrowings for investment purposes, in financial instruments with economic characteristics that should perform similarly to the securities of companies included in the Fund's benchmark.
+Under normal circumstances, the Fund will invest at least 80% of its net assets, plus any borrowings for investment purposes, in financial instruments with economic characteristics that should perform opposite to the securities of companies included in the underlying index.